aws-samples/amazon-emr-with-juicefs/README.md

 1. [Register for a JuiceFS account](https://juicefs.com/accounts/register)

-2. Create a volume in the JuiceFS console.
+2. Create a volume on the [JuiceFS Console](http://juicefs.com/console/).
 Select your AWS account region and create a new volume.
-Since ORC or Parquet file formats are often used inside big data, there are a lot of random reads, to reduce read amplification, the compression format is changed to Uncompressed
+Please change the "Compressed" item to Uncompressed in "Advanced Options"

+    > Note: JuiceFS file system enables lz4 algorithm for data compression by default.
+In big data analysis scenarios, ORC or Parquet file formats are often used, and only a part of the file needs to be read during the query process.
+If compression is enabled, the complete block must be read and decompressed to get the needed part, which will cause read amplification.
+If compression is turned off, you can read part of the data directly

+Translated with www.DeepL.com/Translator (free version)

     ![juicefs-create-volume.png](./assets/juicefs-create-volume.png)